 We are still working at this ourselves and haven’t found a complete solution.
 We switched to almond milk for several months and still allowed some dairy, with a lot of moderation.
 The switch off of cow’s milk didn’t seem to make much of a difference so we have recently gone back to it.
 It is something I am constantly managing and monitoring.
 At this point we are still using Miralax on an as needed basis, which can be anywhere from 2-6 times per month.
 For us, that is a lot of progress from daily use.
 Ultimately my goal is to rarely need it.

-As I mentioned, this post isn’t exhaustive but mostly my personal and professional experience.
+As I mentioned, this post isn’t exhaustive but mostly my personal and professional experience, and I thought it would be helpful to share here on Your Kid’s Table.
 If something is working in your house that I didn’t list here, PLEASE share so that it can help others, myself included!

 More Natural Remedies for Child Constipation